 10 On the Application Authentication page, fill in the following fields:

-Authentication ID: Specify the username for the RSA user created for the driver if connecting to
+Authentication ID: Specify the username for the RSA user created for the driver.

-RSA 7.1.
-Leave this field blank for RSA 6.1.

-Connection Information: Specify the connection information for the driver to connect to the RSA 7.1 server.
-Leave this field blank for RSA 6.1.
+Connection Information: Specify the connection information for the driver to connect to the RSA server.
 The connection information should be specified in the form t3s://<ip or hostname>:<port> (e.g. t3s://rsaserver.example.com:7002).
 The default port for an RSA Authentication Manager is 7002; for an RSA Authentication Manager Appliance, the default port is 7004.

-Password: Specify the password for the RSA user created for the driver if connecting to RSA 7.1.
-Leave this field blank for RSA 6.1.
+Password: Specify the password for the RSA user created for the driver.

 11 Click Next.